Digital AdTech: The Complete Guide

 - First-party – when you gather it on your own;

 The endgame is that it refines ad targeting with some fancy data spice – that results in a substantially more inspiring bottom line.
 Since we still keep getting “Why?
 Why?
-Why?” here’s a snappy reasoning: actual data taken from actual people (with values, behaviors, attitudes, and attributes) allows delivering product directed to target audience accordingly and not approximately.
+Why?” here’s snappy reasoning: actual data taken from actual people (with values, behaviors, attitudes, and attributes) allows delivering product directed to the target audience accordingly and not approximately.

 In other words – you don’t snipe with your eyes closed and hands behind your back.
 But that precious information is not lying around waiting to be picked up.
 It needs to be collected – and it happens pretty much in the same manner as bees collect nectar.

 A thorough study using user tracking (among other things) forms the foundation of an ad campaign.
 Subsequent reaction of the consumer to the advertising leads to further developments.
 Not only that but it also helps to calculate the best area for placing ad content.

 Among the parameters monitored are: